mienaikoe/ziyu/Chapters/2-4-Chapter11.md

 "I'm not giving up. ," thi replied.

 Casra set hae kaln down and bid hae run off to Kipnu, but Linyu stood still, unwilling to accept that hae mother was leaving.
-Kipnu's heart was full of rage at Casra's fate and he willed to do all in his power to save Cas while he was here.
+Kipnu's heart was full of rage at Casra's fate and he willed to do all in his power to save Casra while he was here.
 -->

 "Lin, fetch a listener and some bluekelp," Casra requested.